-In addition to pension obligations, the City of Newton (like most municipalities) provides health insurance to retirees (also known as Other Post-Employment Benefits or OPEB).
+In addition to pension obligations, the City of Newton provides health and life insurance to retirees (also known as Other Post-Employment Benefits or OPEB).
 The Commonwealth prescribes the minimum percentage that a city or town must contribute towards retiree health insurance (50%) and the minimum level of benefits.
 The City of Newton provides 80% which is more than the minimum required level of contributions and benefits.
-However, in contrast to pensions, the state does not yet require pre-funding for retiree health and life insurance benefits.
+In contrast to pensions, the state does not yet require pre-funding for retiree health and life insurance benefits.